-Spelling decodable focus words and common exception words - Encourage children to use the following steps to practise the spelling focus words for the week.
+Writing sentences containing decodable words - Children use the following steps to practise spelling the focus words for the week.

 - 1. Encourage the children to look at the word and say it out loud. - 2.
 Next, look and say the word as they write it (the word remains in view at this stage). - 3.
 After that, the children cover the word and write it. - 4.
 Finally, they can check their spelling against the printed word.